 We encourage all students to become familiar with the Counselor Education Student Handbook during their first semester of enrollment in the program.
+It is the student's responsibility to make sure you are reading the handbook for the current academic year.
 By policy and directed by the university, it is the program's responsibility to ensure that the Student Handbook is accessible to all and encourage students to read the Student Handbook.
 Additionally, the Counselor Education Program will do the following to make sure the Student Handbook is accessible to all students, understanding that posting of the Student Handbook relies on others outside of the Counselor Education Program: